Former ‘Bachelorette’ contestant Clint Arlis dead at 34 - NewsBreak

 “Just heard about the passing of Clint Arlis,” wrote Viall , who added that he got the chance to know Arlis after filming.
 “A very kind, unique, and talented person who was taken from this world far too soon.
 RIP Clint.”

 Arlis’ death was also announced by his high school wrestling coach on Thursday, People reported.
-Scott Bayer of Batavia High School in Batavia, Illinois, called Arlis one of the school’s “all-time greats.”
+Scott Bayer of Batavia High School in Batavia, Illinois, called Arlis one of the school’s “all-time greats.”‘I am broken.’: Celebrities stunned by Bob Saget’s death

 “His legacies as a fierce competitor, tireless worker, a caring influence to younger Batavia wrestlers, a devoted friend and a loving son and brother will resonate far beyond his days in our presence,” Bayer wrote , in part, on Twitter.